falkecarlsen/bricksorter-rs/README.md

 ![LEGO MINDSTORMS RCX DEMO](figures/rcx-demo.png)

-This project is a Rust implementation on the EV3 brick enhanced with ev3dev (Debian Linux for the EV3 platform), using over ev3dev-lang-rust bindings to write embedded firmware for the EV3 brick in Rust using ev3dev-lang-rust's Hardware Abstraction Layer (HAL).
+This project is a Rust implementation on the EV3 brick enhanced with ev3dev (Debian Linux for the EV3 platform), using ev3dev-lang-rust bindings to write embedded firmware for the EV3 brick in Rust using ev3dev-lang-rust's Hardware Abstraction Layer (HAL) for EV3 and assorted sensors and motors.

 ![LEGO MINDSTORMS EV3 DEMO](figures/ev3-bricksorter-annotated.jpg)